 Enbridge, for instance, has proposed the Northern Gateway Pipeline that would transport crude oil from Edmonton, Alberta, to a new marine terminal in Kitimat, British Columbia, whereby it would be shipped to China and other Asia-Pacific markets.
 The Northern Gateway Pipeline is currently seeking regulatory approval, and would represent a further expansion to Enbridge's existing pipeline systems in Canada and the U.S. Enbridge's Southern Lights diluent delivery system came into service July 2010 and carries product through 2,556 kilometres of pipeline originating near Chicago, Illinois, and terminating in Edmonton, Alberta.
 The Southern Lights project also includes the LSr Project, a 313-mile, 20-inch crude oil pipeline from Cromer, Manitoba, to Clearbrook, Minnesota.
 It added needed capacity for light/sour crude (thus the LSr name) between Cromer and Clearbrook.
 The LSr Pipeline was brought into operation in February 2009.
 Construction and line fill of Enbridge's Alberta Clipper Pipeline from Hardisty, Alberta, to Superior, Wisconsin, was completed in October 2010.
 Current capacity of the Clipper is 450,000 bbl/d, with ultimate capacity of up to 800,000 bbl/d available.

 In June 2010 TransCanada commenced commercial operation of the first phase of the Keystone Pipeline System.
 Keystone's first phase was highlighted by the conversion of natural gas pipeline to crude oil pipeline and construction of an innovative bullet line that brings the crude oil non-stop from Canada to market hubs in the U.S. Midwest.
 An extension of the Keystone Pipeline from Steele City, Nebraska, to Cushing, Oklahoma, went into service in February 2011.
-The further proposed extension is a 2,673-kilometre (1,661-mile), 36-inch crude oil pipeline that would begin at Hardisty, Alberta, and extend southeast through Saskatchewan, Montana, South Dakota and Nebraska.
+The further proposed extension, the Keystone XL Pipeline, is currently on hold while the U.S. government conducts an additional environmental review, but TransCanada believes the pipeline will still be operational by 2013.
+The Keystone XL Pipeline is a 2,673-kilometre (1,661-mile), 36-inch crude oil pipeline that would begin at Hardisty, Alberta, and extend southeast through Saskatchewan, Montana, South Dakota and Nebraska.
 It would incorporate a portion of the Keystone Pipeline (Phase II) through Nebraska and Kansas to serve markets at Cushing, Oklahoma, before continuing through Oklahoma to a delivery point near existing terminals in Nederland, Texas, to serve the Port Arthur, Texas, marketplace.
 The Keystone XL Pipeline is cited as having an initial commercial capacity of 500,000 bbl/d and is estimated to cost approximately US\$7 billion.
-In January, 2012, the construction of the project was rejected.
-In May, 2012, TransCanada changed the original proposed route and filed a new application for a Presidential Permit with the U.S. Department of State.
-The Governor of Nebraska, Dave Heineman approved the new route in Nebraska in January, 2013.
-Pending a decision on the Presidential Permit, TransCanada believes the pipeline will still be operational by 2015.